mikgroup/mridata/README.md

 ## Code structure

+- [src](src) contains the Django source code for the website.
+..- [src/mridata_org](src/mridata_org) is the project directory, which includes settings for celery, storages, and apps.
-The [src] folder contains the Django source code for the website. [src/mridata_org] contains the project code, and [src/mridata] contains code for the Django app (mridata). [src/templates] contains the HTML template code for each webpage.
+..- [src/mridata](src/mridata) contains code for the mridata Django app.
+This is where most of the code is.
+..- [src/templates](src/templates) contains the HTML template code for each webpage.
+..- [src/static](src/static) contains logos, javascripts, and css.

-### mridata
+### mridata Django app.

-Data models, which include scan parameters and links to thumbnails and data files, are described in [src/mridata/models.py].
-There are two main types of models: Data and TempData.
-Data is the final model for the stored ISMRMRD data.
-It must have the thumbnail file, and ismrmrd file populated.
-TempData has four sub-classes: GeData, SiemensData, PhilipsData, and IsmrmrdData.
+- [models.py](src/mridata/models.py) contains two main models.
+Data, which contains scan parameters and links to thumbnails and the final ISMRMD data file.
+And TempData, which links to the temporary uploaded data, and has four sub-classes: GeData, SiemensData, PhilipsData, and IsmrmrdData.

-Backend processing tasks, including ISMRMRD conversion, and thumbnail extraction, are described in [src/mridata/tasks.py].
+- [tasks.py](src/mridata/tasks.py) contains backend processing tasks, including ISMRMRD conversion, and thumbnail extraction.
+Failure of ISMRMRD conversion traces back to here.

+- [views.py](src/mridata/views.py) contains how GET and POST requests are processed for each page.

-Filter options on the main page are described in [src/mridata/filters.py]
+- [filters.py](src/mridata/filters.py) contains filter options on the main page.

-Uploading form options are described in [src/mridata/forms.py]
+- [forms.py](src/mridata/forms.py) contains upload form options.